Skip to content

 Extracts a string value from JSON.

-Syntax: json_get_string(json_column, key)
+Syntax: json_get_string(json_column, key_or_index)

-Returns: String value (without JSON quotes)
+Returns: String value (without JSON quotes), null if conversion fails

 Example: